Below you’ll learn about three easy chalk pastel art projects for kids ideas. Paint a tree, color a face, or draw some very real looking apples!

 - Using chalk pastels, color in all the different areas and blend them with their fingers.
 One interesting result of watching students finish was that the scale of the project seemed to engage them more than usual.
 Perhaps more projects would benefit from just being plain BIG?

-Draw Apples with Dimension
+Draw Chalk Apples

 Chalk pastels can create some amazing color, but they are the hardest thing to try to control.
 My recommendation is to try to control them as little as possible.